gwiseki/2018-Intern/README.md

-whiper applications : ycsb,tpcc,echo,redis,ctree,hashmap,memcached,vacation,nfs,exim,sql
+whiper applications : ycsb,tpcc,echo,redis,ctree,hashmap,memcached,vacation,nfs,exim,sql <br/>
 This is really beginning version.
-I will update gradually.
+I will update gradually.<br/>
+And on same machine, the result can be different.

 # 1. whisper Download
 ===========================================================================